ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

  OR  A  MIXTURE  OF  BOTH) FOR LIGHT, HEAT OR POWER, BUT DOES NOT INCLUDE PROPERTY USED SOLELY FOR OR IN CONNECTION WITH THE BUSINESS OF  SELLING, DISTRIBUTING OR FURNISHING OF GAS IN ENCLOSED CONTAINERS.
-  § 12.
+  § 13.
 Section 66-g of the public service law is REPEALED.
-  §  13.
+  §  14.
 The public service law is amended by adding a new section 77-a to read as follows:
   § 77-A. ALIGNING UTILITY REGULATION WITH CLIMATE JUSTICE AND  EMISSION REDUCTION  MANDATES.
-1. WITHIN THREE MONTHS OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMISSION SHALL INITIATE A  PROCEEDING,  OR  MULTIPLE PROCEEDINGS, AS IT DEEMS APPROPRIATE, TO CONSIDER AND ACT ON THE MATTERS IDENTIFIED  IN  THIS  SECTION IN ORDER TO BETTER ALIGN ITS REGULATION OF UTILITY SERVICES WITH THE TIMELY ACHIEVEMENT  OF  CONSISTENCY  WITH  THE
+1. WITHIN THREE MONTHS OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMISSION SHALL INITIATE A  PROCEEDING,  OR  MULTIPLE PROCEEDINGS, AS IT DEEMS APPROPRIATE, TO CONSIDER AND ACT ON THE MATTERS IDENTIFIED  IN  THIS  SECTION IN ORDER TO BETTER ALIGN ITS REGULATION OF UTILITY SERVICES WITH THE TIMELY ACHIEVEMENT, OF  CONSISTENCY  WITH  THE CLIMATE  JUSTICE  AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME.
- S. 2016  11

- CLIMATE JUSTICE AND EMISSION REDUCTION  MANDATES IN ARTICLE SEVENTY-FIVE OF  THE  ENVIRONMENTAL CONSERVATION  LAW.
 IF THE COMMISSION IS  ALREADY ENGAGED  IN  A PROCEEDING ADDRESSING ONE OR MORE OF THE  MATTERS IDENTI- FIED IN THIS SECTION, IT SHALL NOT BE REQUIRED TO OPEN A NEW  PROCEEDING ON  THAT  MATTER.
 FOLLOWING  COMPLETION  OF ALL PROCEEDINGS INITIATED PURSUANT TO THIS SECTION, THE COMMISSION SHALL INITIATE  REGULAR  SUBSE- QUENT  PROCEEDINGS,  AS  IT  DEEMS  NECESSARY, TO ENSURE  THE  ACHIEVE- MENT  OF  THE  GOALS  OUTLINED  IN THIS SECTION.
 THE  PROCEEDING  OR PROCEEDINGS SHALL INCLUDE:
-  (A) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, A REVIEW OF THE PUBLIC SERVICE LAW AND ITS CURRENT  RULES  AND  POLICY  GUIDANCE  TO IDENTIFY  ANY  LAW,  RULE, GUIDANCE, OR LACK THEREOF, THAT  MAY  INHIBIT TIMELY,  EQUITABLE  ACHIEVEMENT  OF  CONSISTENCY WITH THE  CLIMATE JUSTICE  AND EMISSION REDUCTION  MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL  CONSERVATION  LAW.
+  (A) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, A REVIEW OF THE  PUBLIC  SERVICE  LAW  AND  ITS CURRENT RULES AND POLICY GUIDANCE TO IDENTIFY ANY LAW, RULE, GUIDANCE, OR LACK THEREOF, THAT  MAY  INHIBIT TIMELY,  EQUITABLE  ACHIEVEMENT  OF  CONSISTENCY WITH THE  CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER ONE  HUNDRED  SIX  OF THE  LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNC- TION AS MAY ARISE FROM TIME TO TIME.
 THE COMMISSION SHALL REPORT TO THE LEGISLATURE  ITS  PROGRESS  AND FINDINGS, IDENTIFY SUBSEQUENT ACTIONS IT WILL TAKE, AND MAKE RECOMMENDATIONS  FOR  ANY  STATUTORY  AMENDMENTS  OR OTHER  ACTIONS  THAT MAY  BE NEEDED TO FACILITATE THE TIMELY ACHIEVEMENT